 - recurring events synchronization is not supported for these scenarios

-By default SmartCloud Connect synchronization of MS Outlook/Exchange Calendar items, Tasks, and Contacts is two-way: items within synchronization scope assigned the custom Salesforce category in MS Outlook are mirrored on both sides (with certain exceptions for Calendar items).
+By default SmartCloud Connect synchronization of MS Exchange/Office 365 calendar items, Tasks, and Contacts is two-way: items within synchronization scope assigned the custom Salesforce category in MS Outlook are mirrored on both sides (with certain exceptions for Calendar items).
 That is, if an object is modified on either side, these changes are conveyed to the other side so the items remain identical.